What Really Happened To Mia Sara?

 Mia Sara played Harley Quinn in 2002's Birds of Prey

 Long before Margot Robbie made her mark on Harley Quinn — in a project called "Birds of Prey," no less — Mia Sara played the fan-favorite comic book antiheroine in a short-lived TV show of the same name.
-"Birds of Prey" ran from 2002 to 2003, comprising just 14 episodes overall.
-Funnily enough, Mark Hamill, who has long voiced The Joker in animated adventures about The Caped Crusader — and is a fan favorite to boot — appeared in the show alongside the likes of Aaron Paul, Dina Meyer, and AJ Michalka.
+"Birds of Prey" ran from 2002 to 2003, comprising just 14 episodes total.
+Funnily enough, Mark Hamill, who has long voiced the Joker in the animated "Batman" series — and is a fan favorite to boot — appeared in the show alongside the likes of Aaron Paul, Dina Meyer, and A.J.
+Michalka.

-Sara absolutely loved playing Quinn, telling Games Radar that the project "was a blast" and "I would do that forever!"
-The "Ferris Bueller's Day Off" star also shared her disappointment that the show was canceled, gushing, "I had a fantastic time making that. ...
+Sara absolutely loved playing Quinn, telling Total Film (via Games Radar) that the project "was a blast."
+"I would do that forever!" she said.
+The "Ferris Bueller's Day Off" star also shared her disappointment that the show was canceled, gushing, "I had a fantastic time making that ...
 I love all that stuff — I'm just a sci-fi/fantasy/horror-type gal."
-In fact, although she prefers to watch more serious fare, Sara acknowledged, "My acting soul is kinda schlocky.
+In fact, although she prefers to watch more serious fare, Sara acknowledged, "[M]y acting soul is kinda schlocky.
 That's what's fun to me."
 Maybe she'll come out of retirement for Marvel or DC someday.

 She only occasionally gets recognized for this weird reason

 One might think that an actress like Mia Sara would be continually recognized — even 30 years after her most iconic roles.
-Though she does in fact look largely the same (more like a slightly older, or "mom-ish" version of her former self), she told Glamour about the surprising reasons people occasionally still approach her.
+Though she does, in fact, look mostly the same (more like a slightly older, or "mom-ish" version of her former self), she told Glamour about the surprising reasons people occasionally still approach her.

 She writes poetry

-As of late, Mia Sara has turned all her creative attentions to what she considers to be her true passion: poetry.
-In 2016, she did an in-depth interview with The Volga (a division of the Cossack Review) in which she admitted she wasn't happy as an actress.
+As of late, Mia Sara has turned all her creative attention to what she considers to be her true passion: poetry.
+In 2016, she did an in-depth interview with The Volga (a division of The Cossack Review) in which she admitted she wasn't happy as an actress.